The Claypool Lennon Delirium drops ‘The Great Parrot-Ox and the Golden Egg of Empathy’ — and it’s as mighty as it sounds

 If only we weren’t so obsessed with the artificial to see the art within us all.

-This is where the album takes a turn.
-Welcome to the “inside bowels of the interweb”, a goofy-doomy virtual respite — complete with glockenspiel.
-It’s here where Hipp meets Colonel O’Coren, leader of the “Troll Bait”, who aides him in the sea-faring adventure that ensues.
-The two hitch a ride all the way to the Isle of the Manatees, where a royal court hands over the “Golden Egg of Empathy” to win the fight against AI for good.
+Despite ominous Rush-like lyrical delivery, turns out Colonel O’Coren is one of the good guys, willing to aide Hipp in a sea-faring adventure to stop the clip madness taking over the town.
+The two hitch a ride all the way to the Isle of the Manatees, where a royal sea-cow court hands over the “Golden Egg of Empathy” — the key to winning the fight against AI for good.
 Plus, the song features WILLOW, so win-win there.

-If that wasn’t a plot worth its weight in egg gold, we don’t know what is.
 Dive headfirst into this head-trip of an album via the streaming link below, but — considering the subject matter — we highly recommend going analog.
 Not only does a physical pressing save you from the AI bots trading and selling your information, the album comes with a stunning 24-page original comic book written by Claypool and Lennon featuring art by Rich Ragsdale.
 And that’s just one element of the overall deluxe package.
 The double-LP comes in ornate gold-foil covers, front and back, pressed with weighty forest green vinyl.
 It’s truly a collector’s gem.
 For more information or to get a copy for yourself while supplies last, see the links below.

 The Claypool Lennon Delirium – “The Golden Egg of Empathy” ft.
 WILLOW